 - Results-oriented team player with the ability to take the initiative and drive programs

-- This is a full-time position with occasional periods of intense work during monthly weekend rehearsal camps (November to April) and summer drum corps season (mid May to mid August)
+- This position has the option to be full-time or part-time, depending on interest and availability.
+There will be occasional periods of intense work during monthly weekend rehearsal camps (November to April) and summer drum corps season (mid May to mid August)

-- Residing in the Rockford/Northern Illinois region, or willing to relocate, is highly preferred but not necessary at this time
+- Residing in the Rockford/Northern Illinois region, or willing to relocate, is highly preferred but not required at this time

 - Flexible work hours and remote working options with the ability to attend evening and weekend meetings, functions, and events